 South Africa: Yes - in advance

-Nationals most countries can now travel for tourist purposes visa free for 30 days.
+Nationals of Argentina, Austria, Brazil, Belgium, Canada, Denmark, Germany, Japan, Ireland, Netherlands, Switzerland, and Sweden can for tourist purposes visa free for 30 days.
 US passport holders can travel in Mongolia for up to 90 days visa free.
+We try to keep this information as up to date as possible, please check with your embassy to ensure the most up to date information.

 LETTERS OF INVITATION (LOI):